|

 A cycloid arch, with rays perpendicular to the x-axis, results in two cycloid arches.

 So the cycloid was very popular among 17th century mathematicians.
-That's why later the curve has been given the name quarrel curve
+That's why later the curve has been given the names of quarrel curve,

 one finds a piano, whose back edge has the form of a cycloid.
 The